Obvious Manipulations in Matching without and with Contracts: Introduction

-Therefore, in the many-to-one matching model (with and without contracts) with substitutable preferences, any stable matching could be susceptible to manipulations.
-Given that manipulations can not be completely avoided in this context, we look for stable matching rules that at least prevent \textit{obvious manipulations} (for doctors), as defined by \cite{troyan2020obvious}.
-A manipulation is "obvious" if it is much easier for agents to recognize and execute successfully than others in a specific and formal sense.
-To formalize the word "obvious", it is necessary to specify how much information each agent has about other agents' preferences. \cite{troyan2020obvious} assume that each agent has complete ignorance in this respect and, therefore, each agent focuses on the set of all outcomes that can be chosen by the rule given its own report.
-Now, a manipulation is obvious if the best possible outcome under the manipulation is strictly better than the best possible outcome under truth-telling or the worst possible outcome under the manipulation is strictly better than the worst possible outcome under truth-telling.
-Complementary, the term "obvious" reflects that an agent could deduce that a mechanism is manipulable even if it does not fully know how the mechanism is defined \citep[see Theorem 1 in][for this interpretation]{troyan2020obvious}.
-In the context of college admission, \cite{troyan2020obvious} prove that any stable matching rule is no-obviously manipulable.
-Our results show that such a statement can be partially extended to the context of matching with contracts and substitutable preferences, arising some significant differences between the models with and without contracts.
+Given that manipulations cannot be completely avoided in this context, we seek stable-dominating mechanisms that at least prevent \emph{obvious manipulations}, as defined by \cite{troyan2020obvious}.
+A manipulation is considered 'obvious' if, in a specific and formal sense, it is significantly easier for agents to recognize and successfully execute compared to other types of manipulations.
+To define 'obvious,' we must specify how much information each agent has about the preferences of others. \cite{troyan2020obvious} assume that each agent operates under complete ignorance in this regard, focusing solely on the set of all possible outcomes that the mechanism could select based on its own report.
+A manipulation is deemed obvious if the best possible outcome under the manipulation is strictly better than the best possible outcome under truth-telling, or if the worst possible outcome under the manipulation is strictly better than the worst possible outcome under truth-telling.
+Furthermore, the term 'obvious' implies that an agent could infer that a mechanism is manipulable even without fully understanding its definition \citep[see Theorem 1 in][for this interpretation]{troyan2020obvious}.